King of Prussia, Pennsylvania: Sports

 The Philadelphia Freedoms tennis team of World TeamTennis played in King of Prussia in 2008 and 2009.
 Whenever a tennis event was to occur, a temporary tennis stadium that seated 3,000 was constructed in the parking lot of the King of Prussia mall.
 Eventually, the Freedoms left for The Pavilion at Villanova University in 2010.

 Education

 Schools

 Public school students in the King of Prussia area attend schools in the Upper Merion Area School District.
-The district is served by five elementary schools: Bridgeport, Caley, Candlebrook, Gulph and Roberts.
+The district is currently served by five elementary schools: Bridgeport, Caley, Candlebrook, Gulph and Roberts.
+Belmont Terrace Elementary School, which was built in 1958, closed as an elementary school in 1982.
 All students in the Upper Merion Area School District also attend Upper Merion Area Middle School and Upper Merion Area High School.

 King of Prussia also has a private school, Mother Teresa Regional Catholic School.
 It was formed in 2012 by the merger of Mother of Divine Providence in King of Prussia and St. Teresa of Avila in West Norriton.